jvera01/COVID19_VAERS_ANALYSIS/README.md

 We will analyze and assess risk factors of taking the COVID19 Vaccine.
 We will determine the risk factors using adverse events based on age and gender to predict life-threatening risk probability using a Machine Learning Classification Model.

-## Questions to Answer Based on this Data:
+## Questions to Answer Based on this Data: [View Tableau - COVID-19 VAERS ANALYSIS](https://public.tableau.com/app/profile/lionshield.insurance.agency.corp./viz/COVID-19VAERSANALYSIS/COVID-19VAERSANALYSIS)

 1. Total Number of Adverse Events by Vaccines
 2. Total Number of Deaths by Vaccines